resetting-eu/Carrying_Capacity_Calculator/UserStories.md

 - [TODO] obtain the number of people that the selected polygon can carry, by providing a density in terms of persons per square meter (by default 1 person/square meter);

-- [TODO] paint the border of the pedestrian spaces with the following color scheme, where the intervals relate to the percentage of the selected area that are usable for pedestrians:
+- [TODO] show the border of the pedestrian spaces with the following color scheme, where the intervals relate to the percentage of the selected area that are usable for pedestrians:

     | Percent  | RGB               | Hex     |
     |----------|-------------------|---------|